 This facility will offer a state-of-the-art platform conducive for multiple uses, from concerts to conferences, including tele-conferencing, banquets, receptions, seminars and workshops that extend into teaching, internships and mentoring.

 Ezibu Muntu African Dance Company and Cultural Foundation (The Company) has taught African culture to children and adults, and now recognize it is time to incorporate, collaborate and expand horizons further.
-What better way than by being the owners of a transforming multi-level, multi-use cultural center, The Company will attain financial stability for another forty-three years and beyond while establishing the foundation to teach and show children and adults how to build dreams and establish legacies.
+What better way than by being the owners of a transforming multi-level, multi-use cultural center, The Company will attain financial stability for another forty-five years and beyond while establishing the foundation to teach and show children and adults how to build dreams and establish legacies.
 Leading by example!

 The following entities have expressed interest in collaborating with The Center: The Black Repertory Theater, The Black History Museum, The Jackson Ward Heritage Foundation, and The Virginia Black Music Foundation.